 It should be obvious that making a form difficult to fill out will increase abandonment rates, so the name of the game is to simplify the process for your web visitors.
 One such way is to offer up choices instead of requiring someone to fill it out themselves via text field.
 For example, if you’re asking for someone’s availability, instead of providing a text field, requiring them to write the days and times manually, simply provide checkboxes for the days they are available.
 Try to prevent the user from typing so they don’t get discouraged, especially if it’s something that you can easily provide a clickable solution for.

 Another reason to keep the typing to a minimum?
 The increased use of mobile devices for accessing the Internet.
 While it’s more than possible to fill out an online form on your phone, it is that much harder than desktop.
-So keep it simple for all types of browsers.
+Regardless of which type of form you create - whether it's a contact form, registration form, or sign-up form - keep it simple for all types of browsers.

 If your primary goal is to have someone complete an important form, make sure that you make it easy for them to stay focused.
 Distracting elements like animation, lightboxes and big blocks of text should be kept to a minimum around your form.
 To accomplish this, place it in an area that will not have to compete with these visual elements on your website.
 The best solution?
 Its own dedicated page.

 06. Be loud with your colors, not with your words